Building a Social History of Wittenberg’s Campus: Ongoing Archival Research of Owners of 217 Ferncliff Avenue, now 525 N. Wittenberg Ave.

 19 April 1928 Oliver Thomson Clarke (In 2015, Tom Gariti explored the professional training of Oliver Thomson Clarke and his life with his spouse, Blanche Gardner.
 In 2014 Becca Downs documented Oliver’s employment as a draughtsman.
 He worked for numerous companies in Springfield and took ownership of the house after his mother, Nelly, died.)

 - Upon her husband’s death 4 July 1938, the filed will and testament went to the Probate Court and she was identified as the executrix of the estate on 12 July 1938.

 - Blanche, Oliver Clarke’s widow, received the property after becoming executor for his estate.
 She would sell the property, while living nearby at 221 West College Avenue.

-- She was living at 221 West College Avenue at the time of the sale of property from Blanche Gardner Clarke.
+- She was living at 221 West College Avenue at the time of the sale of property from her friend, Blanche Gardner Clarke.

 - Widow at time of sale of the house to Melinda McLenden Clement.

 27 May 1997 Board of Directors, Wittenberg College